jbmorley/timestamp/README.md

 From the root of the project:

 ```
-xcodebuild build
+./scripts/build.sh
 ```

-The resulting binary will be located in `build/Release/timestamp`.
+The resulting binary will be located in `build/Release/timestamp` and the tar.gz will be located in `build/timestamp.tar.gz`.

 Limitations
 -----------